1. Knowing our carbon footprint

 We approved a new ethical policy as part of our investment policy in 2020.
 This highlighted how our investments must support our values and not have a detrimental impact on the people we are trying to help.
 The ethical policy ensures our investments are free from arms sales to military regimes, unethical lending practices, human rights violations, environmental degradation and activities – such as fossil fuel extraction – that are incompatible with the 2015 Paris Agreement to limit the increase in global average temperature to 2°C and pursue efforts to limit the increase to 1.5°C.

 We commissioned an investment consultancy firm to carry out a review of our current investment funds during 2020 to see if they met our ethical policy.
 As a result of this work the trustees agreed to a full review of our investments in 2021, providing a handful of investment firms with our selected criteria for the new funds, and asked them to present a fund that meets the requirements of our ethical policy.
 This including paying a total return of 4% per annum.

 Following this review, our Board of Trustees agreed to move our investments to the Cazenove Responsible Multi-Asset Fund and the Sarasin Climate Active Endowments Fund.
-We are now in the process of moving our investments to the new funds and this will be completed by the end of 2021.
+This was completed in January 2022.

 In addition, we also invest in housing-related programmes that reduce carbon emissions and also help provide safe and secure housing for low-income people.